- Based on research by

 Deworming Children Summary and Giving Recommendations

-The giving recommendations based on this research are the Schistosomiasis Control Initiative (SCI), Evidence Action’s Deworm the World Initiative (DtWI), The END Fund’s deworming programme and Sightsavers' Deworming Programme.
+The giving recommendations based on this research are the SCI Foundation, Evidence Action’s Deworm the World Initiative (DtWI), The END Fund’s deworming programme and Sightsavers' Deworming Programme.

 Neglected Tropical Diseases are a group of diseases that affect more than one billion people in developing countries, especially those living in severe poverty and without adequate access to sanitation.
 Schistosomiasis and soil-transmitted helminthiasis (STHs) are two common and neglected tropical diseases caused by worms.
 Schistosomiasis is transmitted through water infested by the larvae of a parasitic worm, and affects roughly 206 million people.
 STHs are transmitted through faeces and soil, and affect 1.5 billion people worldwide.
 Evidence suggests worms have an effect on children’s development, and that they negatively influence their ability to earn an income and support themselves later in life.

 Mass deworming pill distribution is an inexpensive and safe solution to parasitic worms.
 The pills cost roughly between $0.50 and $1 per person and have no significant side effects.
 It is therefore cost-effective to distribute the medication to large groups of people, rather than testing to identify only those who are affected by the illness.

 There is strong evidence that deworming reduces the number of worms in people treated.
 A series of experiments conducted in Kenya also suggests deworming has a significant impact on the income of adults who benefitted from deworming as children.
 This evidence on income is used to arrive at the cost-effectiveness estimates for the organisations we recommend in this area.